kubetrail/gini/README.md

-# gem
+# gini
-CLI for simple i/o with Google Gemini AI model
+Simple CLI for simple i/o with Google Gemini AI model

 ## disclaimer
 > The use of this tool does not guarantee security or usability for any